Science

 Know-how and skills

-• Apply reasoned approaches to solving complex problems by decomposition and/or successive approximations, and use analytical methods to design applications and algorithms based on partially given specifications.
+• Apply reasoned approaches to solving complex problems through decomposition and/or successive approximations, and implement analysis methods to design applications and algorithms based on partially given specifications.

-• Be comfortable using several algorithmic and programming styles/paradigms (imperative, functional, object and multitasking approaches) as well as several programming languages.
+• Be comfortable using multiple algorithmic and programming styles/paradigms (imperative, functional, object-oriented, and multitasking approaches) as well as multiple programming languages.

-• Design the computerized processing of different types of information, such as data, images and text.
+• Designing computerized processing of various types of information, such as data, images, and text.

-• Use objective criteria to select the data structures and build the algorithms best suited to a given problem.
+• Choose, based on objective criteria, the data structures and build the algorithms best suited to a given problem.

-• Characterize the role of tests and proofs of correctness in software development and implement elementary tests and loop invariants.
+• Characterize the role of testing and correctness proofs in software development and implement elementary tests and loop invariants.

-• Analyze and interpret the results of running a program.
+• Analyze and interpret the results produced by the execution of a program.

 • Explain and document the implementation of a technical solution.

-• Identify the fundamental concepts of complexity, computability, decidability and verification: appreciate the complexity and validity limits of a solution.
+• Identify the fundamental concepts of complexity, computability, decidability, and verification: assess the complexity and validity limits of a solution.

-• Characterize fundamental logical and algebraic tools (language and compilation theory, logic and reasoning, orders, induction) and their implications for programming and modeling.
+• Characterize fundamental logical and algebraic tools (language and compilation theory, logic and reasoning, orders, induction) and their implications in programming and modeling.

-• Construct and write a synthetic and rigorous mathematical demonstration.
+• Construct and write a concise and rigorous mathematical proof.

-• Characterize randomness management techniques (probability and statistics) and their role in processing certain data.
+• Characterize randomness management techniques (probabilities and statistics) and their roles in processing certain data.

 • Identify and characterize the main functional elements and hardware architecture of a computer, interpret technical information provided by manufacturers, write simple routines in machine language.

-• Characterize how systems and networks work, as well as the practices, tools and techniques used to ensure the security of IT systems during their development and use.
+• Characterize the functioning of systems and networks, as well as the practices, tools, and techniques used to ensure the security of computer systems during their development and use.

 Read more